-Mr. Morrissey serves as a trustee of Boston College and The Catholic Schools Foundation, and serves on the Advisory Board of Belmont Savings Bank, on the Board of Overseers Committee of the Brigham and Women’s Hospital and on the Board of Visitors of Park Street School.
+Mr. Morrissey serves as a trustee of Boston College and The Catholic Schools Foundation, and serves on the Advisory Board of Belmont Savings Bank, the Philanthropic Board of Advisors of Boston Children’s Hospital, the Board of Overseers Committee of the Brigham and Women’s Hospital and on the Board of Visitors of Park Street School.

 Andrea M. Weltman

 Andrea M. Weltman joined Morrissey, Hawkins & Lynch in March 2005 and became a partner with the firm in 2017.
 Andrea concentrates her practice in the areas of estate planning, probate and estate administration, and trust administration.
 Andrea prepares comprehensive estate plans for clients, handles the probate administration of estates, prepares federal and state estate tax returns and counsels clients on asset ownership, gifting, tax planning, business organization and succession, planning for retirement assets, planning for individuals with special needs and prenuptial planning.
 Andrea serves as a professional fiduciary in addition to advising non-professional fiduciaries on the administration of trusts and estates.
 Andrea is a member of the Massachusetts Bar Association, the Boston Bar Association, and the Boston Estate Planning Council.